gridxdev/bluegrid-docs/Writerside/topics/Shapes/Draw-tools.md

     </procedure>
     <procedure title="Move to the next point" id="move-to-next-point">
         <p>
-            A <code>Move element</code> does not draw anything, it is used to move the start point of the next element to another point.
+            A <code>Move element</code> is not a visible element, it does not draw anything, it is used to move the start point of the next element to another point.
 Thus, it creates an empty distance between the last control point of a visible path element and the first control point of the next visible path element.
             Without a <code>Move element</code> the next path element will start from the last control point of the previous path element.
         </p>
         <step>